cloudyuga/helperscripts/SecureDockerWithTLS/README.md

 'key.pem' -> '/root/.docker/key.pem'
  ====> Done!
 ```
+After execution of this script Docker daemon is secured with TLS and now docker daemon is running on `2376` port.
 Check Docker service status an it is an active in `Drop-In` mode .
 ```
 root@ubuntu-512mb-blr1-01:~/helperscripts/SecureDockerWithTLS# systemctl status docker